Updated: May 07, 2019

-Learn a bit about Wake, as well as some advice and takeaways that you can implement if you're a developer or entrepreneur.
+Learn a bit about Wake, as well as some advice and takeaways that you can implement if you're a developer or entrepreneur in the audio industry.

 My name is Wake Anderson and I'm the founder and CEO of SoundBridge, LLC.
 I designed every part of the company's operational infrastructure that allows a team of less than 10 people, working from home, to compete with Apple, Avid, Ableton and other top DAW publishers.